 “Be strong” ….
 “Hang in there, it’ll get better” ….
 Easy to say, right?
-But how does one ‘stay strong’ and ‘hang in there’ when emotions are rioting, circumstances are spiralling out of control and it feels like your tenuous grasp on sanity is slipping away?
+But how does one ‘stay strong’ and ‘hang in there’ when emotions are rioting, circumstances are spiraling out of control and it feels like your tenuous grasp on sanity is slipping away?
 We’ve all been there, in some way or another.
 Even the most privileged among us are getting a taste of this while dealing with the pandemic.
 Either we’ve been personally affected or know someone who has.
 Most of the world has been cloaked with fear and anxiety, as the basic right to breathe freely is now under threat.

 Under these circumstances, how does one continue to love others, work hard, find joy in the little things, and stay positive?
 How can we stay strong in such times, especially in a culture that places so much importance on creature comforts, compared to previous generations who were far better at toughing it out?

 I have one word for you – grit.
 It basically means resilience, but grit is just easier to say, and it sounds so much cooler, don’t you think?
 The awesome thing about grit is that it’s a trait that can be learned.
 That’s good news!
 It means that even if you don’t have it by default, you can develop it.
-Now, there are books written about grit – defining it, breaking it down, explaining how to get it etc. However, the one book that helped me the most to instil grit, be mentally tough, and push past my own feelings and put others before myself, is the Bible.
+Now, there are books written about grit – defining it, breaking it down, explaining how to get it etc. However, the one book that helped me the most to instill grit, be mentally tough, and push past my own feelings and put others before myself, is the Bible.
 No, don’t blink, you read that right – The Bible.
 Let me break this down for you…

 I’ve been a woman of faith for a few years now, and all my faith is solidly in Jesus.
 However, when the pandemic hit and lockdown started, my oh-so-important routine went topsy-turvy and I was floundering, trying desperately to portray positive leadership at work, stay organized and not freak out, and failing miserably.
 I realized that I had a choice to make – faith or fear.
 I chose faith.
 I turned to my Bible for answers, and I learned, prayed about and applied some things that are now a way of life for me.
 Here are the two most important ones –